PiggyAwesome/useless/README.md

-Yo mamma so fat she sat on a rainbow and popped Skittles out
+Yo mamma so fat people keep pushing her in the water at the beach so she won't die